-Prior to allocating any grant funds to subgrantees, the WVDED will require a subgrantee to attest that:
+Prior to allocating any grant funds to subgrantees, the WVDED will require each prospective subgrantee to attest that:

-- 1. The prospective subgrantee has a SCRM plan in place that is either: - a. operational, if the prospective subgrantee is already providing service at the time of the grant; or - b. ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award; - 2.
-The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk
+- 1. The prospective subgrantee has a SCRM plan (referenced as "the plan" for the duration of this subsection) in place that is either: - a. operational, if the prospective subgrantee is already providing service at the time of the grant; or - b. ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award; - The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management

-Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented;
+Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented;